jqyang3108/Data-Structure/README.md

 # Data-Structure-Learning
-This repository contains my data structure homework practices in Summer 2017
+This repository contains my data structure homework practices implemented in C in Summer 2017